💬 Saw something the community should know? Report a tip anonymously → No name, no login. Attach screenshots or documents — it won't disappear here.

 About This Project

-The 1929 Puyallup Census Roll has been fully transcribed (279 entries across 21 pages), connecting modern tribal council families back to their ancestors on the reservation.
+The 1929 Puyallup Census Roll has been fully transcribed (279 entries across 21 pages), connecting modern tribal families back to their ancestors on the reservation.